google-map-react/google-map-react/README.md

 ### My map doesn't appear!

 - Make sure the container element has width and height.
 The map will try to fill the parent container, but if the container has no size, the map will collapse to 0 width / height.
-This is not a requirement for google-map-react, [its a requirement for google-maps in general](https://developers.google.com/maps/documentation/javascript/tutorial).
+This is not a requirement for google-map-react, [it's a requirement for google-maps in general](https://developers.google.com/maps/documentation/javascript/tutorial).

 ## Installation